m3data/Ministry-of-Futility-Game/Plot.md

 - Apply again: Start; None
 - Walk away: GAME OVER; None

+## Exhausted
+title: ;You've exhausted all choices;
+location: ;Ministry Lobby;
+scene description: ;You stand in the lobby, dazed and confused, thinking to yourself WTF has just happened!!?;
+context: ;Remember, in the game of futility, the only winning move is not to play... or is it?;

+Choices:
+- Play again?: Start; None

 ## GAME OVER
 title: ;To play or not to play;
 location: ;noosphere;
-scene descriptions: ;Thank you for playing "Ministry of Futility: A Bureaucratic Nightmare";
+scene description: ;Thank you for playing "Ministry of Futility: A Bureaucratic Nightmare";
 context: ;Remember, in the game of futility, the only winning move is not to play... or is it?;

 Choices: